The Atacama Cosmology Telescope: Flux Upper Limits from a Targeted Search for Extragalactic Transients: Selection of extragalactic sources

 \subsection{SNe and ATs}

 We select transients from the Open Supernova Catalog that compiles SNe discovered from multiple sources and multiple surveys.
 Since it also includes reported ATs, we include them in this category.
-Also, a few cases were solar system objects mistaken for SN that are still part of the Open Supernova Catalog.
+Also, a few cases were solar system objects mistaken for SNe.
 We checked all of the sources we include in our SN/AT catalogue in the Transient Name Server\footnote{https://www.wis-tns.org} to make sure they are real extragalactic sources and removed the rest.
 Although there are several thousand sources in the time range of our observations, in reality a SNe must be relatively nearby to be detectable by contemporary mm-wave telescopes.
-Since FBOT AT2018cow is an example of an uncommon SN-like event that could be detected with a good S/N by mm experiments \citep{2019ApJ...871...73H,2019ApJ...878L..25H}, we use its redshift $z=0.014$ \citep{2019MNRAS.484.1031P} as our upper limit for SNe.
-For the few examples of observed SNe in mm bands, the emission is months in duration, motivating us to produce maps on month-long intervals, starting a month before the discovery date and continuing to the third month after discovery.
-Additionally, we make two- and three-month maps after the discovery.
-In total, we make at least one map for 203 distinct SNe/ATs.
+Since FBOT AT2018cow is an example of an uncommon SN-like event that could be detected with a high S/N by mm experiments \citep{2019ApJ...871...73H,2019ApJ...878L..25H}, we use its redshift $z=0.014$ \citep{2019MNRAS.484.1031P} as our upper limit for SNe candidates.
+For the few examples of observed SNe in mm bands, the emission is months long, motivating us to produce maps on month-long intervals, starting a month before the discovery date and continuing to the third month after discovery (black bars in Figure~\ref{fig:epochs}, left).
+Additionally, we make two- (dark green bars) and three-month maps (dark red bars) after the discovery.
+In Figure~\ref{fig:properties}, we show the distribution of measured redshifts for the population, which is in the range $z=0.00001-0.07$.